 Mastering the Financial Independence 4 Rule

-The 4% rule suggests withdrawing 4% of your portfolio annually, adjusted for inflation, to fund a 30-year retirement with high confidence.
+The 4% rule suggests withdrawing 4% of your portfolio each year, adjusted for inflation, to fund a ~30-year retirement with high historical success.

 Origin of the Financial Independence 4 Rule

-The 4% rule stems from the 1998 Trinity Study by Trinity University professors, analyzing historical market data.
-It found a 4% withdrawal rate sustained portfolios through most 30-year periods.
+The 4% rule stems from the 1998 Trinity Study by Trinity University professors, which analyzed historical market data and found a 4% withdrawal rate sustained portfolios in most 30-year periods.
 Learn more about the study.

-“The 4% rule is a robust guideline based on historical data, ideal for FIRE planning.”
+“The 4% rule is a robust guideline based on historical data, useful for FIRE planning.”

 How the 4% Rule Works for Financial Independence